 In support of these core areas of focus, the HRDWG’s three networks have a number of active APEC projects currently underway related to labor mobility, qualifications recognition, digital literacy, global competencies and youth employment, the details of which are accessible here.

-The Co-Chair for APEC HRDWG 2021 is Mr. Michael Hobby.
+The Co-Chair for APEC HRDWG 2023 is Mr. Luke Rhine (USA).
 Contact: [email protected]

 The current Network Coordinators are: